Strings

 In this application, we start by storing a string in Arabic in the

-constant.
-We then use the Decode
+Hello_World_Arabic constant.
+We then use the Decode function to

-convert that string from UTF_8_String
+convert that string from UTF_8_String type to Wide_Wide_String

-type — we store it in the WWS_Hello_World_Arabic
+type — we store it in the WWS_Hello_World_Arabic constant.

-We use a variable of type Unbounded_Wide_Wide_String
+We use a variable of type Unbounded_Wide_Wide_String (UWWS) to

 manipulate strings: we append the string in Arabic to the "Hello World: "